suhdudeMiNI/Server---Client-/README.md

 # Server---Client
 Author: Maksim Matchenia
-The Univercity project was written in C using UNIX OS.
+The University project was written in C using UNIX OS.